wmdev0808/Laravel/challenge-001/README.md

 ## 11. Use the Filesystem Class to Read a Directory

+- About

+  Let's now figure out to fetch and read all posts within the `resources/posts` directory.
+Once we have a suitable array, we can then loop over them and display each on the main blog overview page.

 ## 12. Find a Composer Package for Post Metadata

 ## 13. Collection Sorting and Caching Refresher